GirlsOfSteelRobotics/DocsV2/source/technical-resources/git/git-cmd.rst

 Because `Real Programmers`_ use the command line

-Sometimes there are situations where doing things from the command line are infinitly easier than trying to use the GUI build into an IDE, so it is a good idea to get some of the common commands under your belt.
+Sometimes there are situations where doing things from the command line are infinitely easier than trying to use the GUI build into an IDE, so it is a good idea to get some of the common commands under your belt.